Planning scheme amendment process

 There is no application form to request a planning scheme amendment.
 If you want to request an amendment you are encouraged to talk to contact Council for more information about the process.

-Department of Transport, Planning and Local Infrastructure also has more information about planning scheme amendments.
+Department of Environment, Land, Water and Planning also has more information about planning scheme amendments.

 Lodging a submission to a proposed planning scheme amendment